- What shows up in the equity section

 - Owner contributions or paid-in capital — cash or assets owners invested

-- Retained earnings — cumulative profits kept in the business (minus distributions)
+- Retained earnings: cumulative profits kept in the business (minus distributions)

-- Owner draws / distributions — amounts taken out (often shown as reductions)
+- Owner draws / distributions: amounts taken out (often shown as reductions)

 - Treasury stock (corporations) — repurchased shares

-- Current year net income — sometimes rolled into retained earnings at year-end
+- Current year net income: sometimes rolled into retained earnings at year-end

 Sole proprietorships often use a single owner’s equity line that moves with contributions, draws, and profit.
 LLCs taxed as partnerships track member capital accounts with similar logic.
+How these categories appear depends on your chart of accounts structure.

 Why equity matters to small business owners